DEFINE AND IMPLEMENT YOUR SOCIAL PURPOSE

 Social Purpose is good for business and good for society.

-Through our Social Purpose Institute, United Way of the Lower Mainland helps companies identify and develop their own social purpose propositions.
+Through our Social Purpose Institute, United Way helps companies identify and develop their own social purpose propositions.
 And we work with business leaders to unleash their company’s potential to create positive social change that will improve the communities we call home.

 Social Purpose Business Services